JMIBarth/block_course/README.md

 #### Agarose gel

-To analyze the success of the PCR, an agarose gel electrophoresis separating the DNA products based on size can be used.
+To analyze the products amplified by PCR, an agarose gel electrophoresis separating the DNA based on size can be used.
 To separate smaller fragments, a higher concentration of agarose is used.

 For a standard 1% agarose gel, 1 g agarose in 100 ml 1x Tris-acetate-EDTA (TAE) buffer is used.
 The volume and concentration needs to be adjusted according to the size of the gel chamber and fragment length (e.g., 1.5% agarose for fragments 100 - 1000 bp).
 A fluorescent nucleic acid dye is added to the gel, intercalating with the DNA and making the PCR product visible under UV-light.